Illinois Disability Planning Attorneys

 Disability Planning Tools in Illinois

-There are a number of tools that can be employed in putting together your disability planning strategy, depending on your specific situation.
+There are many tools that can be employed in putting together your disability planning strategy, depending on your specific situation.
 These include:

 - Special Needs Trusts: Allow persons with disabilities access to the property within the trust without jeopardizing their qualification for public assistance.